ros2/rmw_zenoh/docs/design.md

 ## Events

-In ROS 2 terminology, "events" are out-of-band things that may happen for communication.
+A ROS 2 RMW may communicate information not directly concerned with communication by using "events".
 For instance, if a message is lost, then the RMW layer may raise an event to the upper layers to signal that fact.

 Events are broken down into subscription events and publisher events: